GenadiKozarev/react-modern-tic-tac-toe/README.md

 - Indicates when a player has won the game,
 - Stores a game’s history as a game progresses,
 - Allows players to review a game’s history and see previous versions of a game’s board.
+- Lets users sort the moves in either ascending or descending order.

 Covered topics:
 - passing data through props